 Add a Curves adjustment layer to bring more light to this wax.
 On this layer mask, paint on the shadow areas of any details you feel are too bright.

-Open the candle wax 2 image.
+Open another candle in Photoshop.
 Use the Quick Selection Tool (W) to select different parts of wax to add to the head, face, and shirt.
 Add a mask to each of these layers, use a soft black brush to blend the top of the wax with the existing candle, and use a hard black brush to trim these pieces of wax in different lines flowing along the face.

 Make a group for these wax layers and make a Channel Mixer adjustment layer to alter the color of the wax.